Kyoto Station

 Otsu is the capital city of Shiga Prefecture and has a number of sites of interest, but the main sites are best reached via the Keihan Ishiyama Sakamoto Line.
 There are three possible routes to reach this line.

-1. From Kyoto Station take the Kosei Line to Otsukyo Station and then transfer to the Keihan Ojiyama Station.
-You can reach Otsukyo Station from Kyoto Station in 10 minutes for 240 yen.
+1. From Kyoto Station take the Kosei Line to Otsukyo Station and then transfer to Keihan-otsukyo Station on the Keihan Ishiyama Sakamoto Line.

-2. From Kyoto Station take the Biwako Line to Zeze Station and then transfer to the Keihan Zeze Station.
-You can reach Zeze Station from Kyoto Station in 12 minutes for 240 yen
+2. From Kyoto Station take the Biwako Line to Zeze Station and then transfer to Keihan Zeze Station on the Keihan Ishiyama Sakamoto Line.

 3. From Sanjo Keihan Station take the Tozai Subway Line to Misasagi Station and there transfer to the Keihan Keishin Line.
-Take the Keihan Keishin Line to Hamaotsu Station and then transfer to the Keihan Ishiyama Sakamoto Line.
-You can reach Hamaotsu Station from Sanjo Keihan Station in 23 minutes for 430 yen.
+Take the Keihan Keishin Line to Biwako-hamaotsu Station and then transfer to the Keihan Ishiyama Sakamoto Line.
 This may actually be a better route to take, if you are in the center of Kyoto city and don’t wish to travel to Kyoto Station first.

-The main sites and stops along the Keihan Ishiyama Sakamoto Line are Miidera Temple, Hiyoshi Taisha Shrine, Enryakuji Temple and Mount Hiei – all via Sakamoto Station, and Ishiyamadera Temple via Ishiyamadera Station.
+The main sites and stops along the Keihan Ishiyama Sakamoto Line are Miidera Temple, Hiyoshi Taisha Shrine, Enryakuji Temple and Mount Hiei via Sakamoto-hieizanguchi Station, and Ishiyamadera Temple via Ishiyamadera Station.

-To work out the cheapest and most timely route, use English language online route finders like Jorudan and Hyperdia.
+To work out the cheapest and most timely route, use English language online route finders like Jorudan and Navitime.

 JR Kosei Line Stations